pbo/Detacher/README.md

 # Detacher
-Plugin for Bohemian Coding's Sketch app that recursively detach selection from its symbols and shared styles.
+Plugin for Bohemian Coding's Sketch app that recursively detaches selection from its symbols and shared styles.